dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-change-the-flowdirection-of-content-programmatically.md

 ---
-title: "How to: Change the FlowDirection of Content Programmatically" ms.date: "03/30/2017"
+title: How to Change the FlowDirection of Content Programmatically
+description: This topic shows examples on how to change the FlowDirection of content programmatically ms.date: "03/30/2017"
 dev_langs:
   - "csharp"